 Instructions for Submitting a Nomination

-- ARTS IN EDUCATION open to SC individuals and/or institutions whose primary function is arts education.
+- ARTS IN EDUCATION open to SC individuals and institutions whose primary function is arts education.
 May include: arts educators (teachers, consultants, principals, administrators), schools, school districts, college/university arts departments, etc.

 - ORGANIZATION open to SC organizations who contribute to the advancement and/or support of the arts.
 May include: arts discipline organizations, arts councils, arts advocacy groups, guilds, arts departments of organizations, educational institutions, etc.

-- BUSINESS/FOUNDATION open to SC individuals or companies/foundations whose participation, support, and/or contributions have benefited the maintenance and growth of the arts.
+- BUSINESS/FOUNDATION open to SC individuals, or companies and foundations whose participation, support, and/or contributions have benefited the maintenance and growth of the arts.

 - INDIVIDUAL open to SC individuals who have demonstrated exceptional achievement and statewide impact through their leadership, support, and advancement of the arts.
 May include: arts professionals such as managers, administrators; arts supporters such as patrons, promoters, donors, etc.

 - INDIVIDUAL ARTIST open to SC artists of exceptional talent and creativity, in any discipline, whose contribution to the arts has helped guide and influence directions, trends and aesthetic practices across the state or to national or international levels.

 The S.C.
 Arts Commission may choose not to present an award in a particular category in a given year.
 In addition to the above categories, the S.C.
 Arts Commission may choose to give Special Awards for achievements falling outside the defined categories.